 Guttenberg’s then-new technology, the printing press, changed many things in society, but it had its biggest impact on Christianity.
 Among many things the printing press made the Bible cheap and available for a lot more believers by time and that fuelled or at least helped the Reformation.

-Satoshi’s new-technology, the decentralized ledger aka.
-Blockchain is changing many things in society, but it will have its biggest impact on Christianity.
+The pseudo person's, Satoshi’s, new-technology, the decentralised ledger aka. blockchain is changing many things in society, but it could have its biggest impact on Christianity.
 Among many things blockchain can bring back anonymous offerings, anonymous feedback to content-creators and leaders and most importantly Christian crypto can reinvent secret financial supporting opportunities for our brothers and sisters in persecution all around Christ’s worldly body, the Church.

 Our mission is to reach out to Christian content creators to tokenise their content and to call the attention of believers to this new way of offering.